Ramon5/dj-chartjs/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `dj-chartjs` for local development.

-1. Fork the `django-charts` repo on GitHub.
+1. Fork the `dj-chartjs` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/dj-chartjs.git